Nutritional cognitive neuroscience - nutrition and rehabilitation

 - Hypermetabolism: an increase in our metabolic rate (the rate at which we process energy from food to stay alive) which may lead to sudden weight loss

-- Protein loss: protein lost through the digestive tract can potentially cause fluid retention, food intolerance and diarrhea.
+- Protein loss: protein lost through the digestive tract can potentially cause fluid retention, food intolerance and diarrhoea.

-- Changes in nitrogen metabolism: we need nitrogen to make amino acids, which in turn make proteins, and nucleic acids, which form our DNA and RNA.
+- Changes in nitrogen metabolism: we need nitrogen to make amino acids, which make proteins, and nucleic acids, which form our DNA and RNA.

 - Gastrointestinal disorders, such as nausea, stomach pain and incontinence.

 And these changes can lead to further complications (2), including:

 - Secondary brain injury, triggered by the initial injury, such as hypoxia (low oxygen in the body tissues) or cerebral oedema, when fluid builds up around the brain.

 - Increased risk from infections.